 Is it time to increase the budget to bring more clicks to your site?
 Work out whether the increase in revenue will outweigh the increase in costs and campaigns.

 2. Next is your search query reports and keyword performance.

 We use search query reports to see what your potential customers are searching for.
 This helps refine your keyword list.

 Fact is, your initial keyword list probably won’t be insanely profitable from the get-go.
 Most keyword lists need some attention and fine-tuning to find the best performers.

 Now also might be the time to expand your keyword list to bring in traffic from other untapped areas.

-Negative keywords critical role in maximising the ROI of your Adwords campaign, because you’re eliminating clicks from those who aren’t going to buy anything.
+Negative keywords play a critical role in maximising the ROI of your AdWords campaign, because you’re eliminating clicks from those who aren’t going to buy anything.
 That saves a lot of wasted spend!